GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Data-Oriented Design

-Components are kept small and structured around access patterns; Data-oriented design improves performance in ECS systems by minimizing cache misses.
+Components are kept small and structured around access patterns (fields are added to components with system usage in mind); Data-oriented design improves performance in ECS systems by minimizing cache misses.

 ### Object-Oriented Design (counter-example; bad for cache hits)
 ![OOP](./readmeimages/OOPstats.png)